nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     + Cons: Has to loop through the array of bus stops and obtain their individual bus description.

 * **Alternative 2:** The full route of each bus is stored in a string format and is directly accessed.
-    + Pros: It is easier and quicker to print out the full route of a user-specfied bus.
+    + Pros: It is easier and quicker to print out the full route of a user-specified bus.
     + Cons: Alot of manual work is needed if the bus route/ bus stop is updated.
-It is not scaleable for large-scale projects.
+It is not scalable for large-scale projects.

 Given the above alternatives, alternative 1 was used considering the scalability of the application.